MACHAME ROUTE 7 DAY begins and ends at Safari Lodge in Arusha.

 DAY 3: MACHAME CAMP TO SHIRA CAMP (FULL BOARD)

-A shorter day climbing up a steep ridge to reach a small semicircular cliff known as Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
+A shorter day climbing up a steep ridge to reach a small semicircular cliff known as a Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
 The most spectacular views of Kibo peak can be seen from Shira Camp.

 Machame Hut to Shira Camp (3,840m): 4-6 hours walking.